 A bundle is described by a label with the name "bundle[\\].xml".
 One or more of these files may be included under the root of the transfer directory structure, but none is required.

 The optional "readme" file provides a general overview of the bundle contents and organization in human readable format.
-The file is an optional component of Product\Bundle; it is not a separate product.
-Thus, it shares a label with the bundle.
-It is described using the File\Area\Text class within the Product\Bundle.
+The file is an optional component of Product\Bundle and is described in the bundle label.

 2B.2.2.2 Subdirectories